The 6 Minute Ab Workout for Beginners

 3. Bicycle Crunches

-Bicycle crunches are a crucial way to affect essentially the entire abdominal group at the same time, making it a real challenge.
+Bicycle crunches are a crucial way to affect the entire abdominal group simultaneously, making it a real challenge.
 With your hands on either side of your head and elbows pointing directly outwards, bring in your knees one at a time and try to touch it with the opposite elbow.

 4. Russian Twists